BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 STL algorithms have followed the higher order function concept of FP since they were first released.
 Later, every new C++ standard has introduced new concepts from FP such as:
 - lambdas (C++11)
-- sum and product types like std::variant, std::tuple, and std::optional (C++17)
+- sum and product types like std::variant, std::tuple and std::optional (C++17)
 - ranges and views (C++20), etc.

 Now STL algorithms support the basic concepts of FP very well: